Medicare Supplement Open Enrollment

-Your personal Medicare Supplement Open Enrollment period begins on the first day that your Part B becomes effective.
-If your Medicare Part A and Part B coverage start on February 1st, then your personal enrollment period lasts for exactly 6 months and ends on July 31st.
+Your personal open enrollment window begins on the first day your Medicare Part B becomes effective.
+For example, if your Part B coverage starts February 1st, your open enrollment period runs through July 31st.
+After that date the window closes permanently.

 Your Medicare Supplement Open Enrollment lasts for only 6 months.